 Fire Station #1 was demolished and rebuilt in the spring of 2001.
 The new Fire Station #1 was completed and occupied in January 2002.
-Station #1 houses a three-person engine company.
-The ladder truck and brush engine are positioned at Station #1.
+Station #1 houses a three-person type-1 engine company.
+The brush engine is also housed in Station #1.
 A complete remodel of Fire Station #3 was finished in the summer of 1998.
-Station #3 houses a two-person engine company and one paramedic ambulance.
-The administrative staff is also housed at Station #3.
-Reserve fire and ambulance units are kept at Station #3.
-Fire Station #4 was completely torn down and rebuilt in 1991 and houses three to four personnel.
-This station staffs a rescue engine and paramedic ambulance.
-The rope rescue and extrication equipment are deployed from Station #4.
-Marine-4 is currently housed at Station #3 and Water Tender-4 is currently housed at Station #5 to accommodate the USFS and Battalion-1.
+Station #3 houses a two-person engine company, the ladder truck, one paramedic ambulance, and the back-up ambulance.
+The administrative staff offices are located at Station #3.
+Fire Station #4 was completely torn down and rebuilt in 1991 and houses two personnel assigned to an ALS ambulance and the shift battalion chiefs.
+Engine-4 is no longer staffed due to decreasing budget revenues and staffing reductions.
+The rope rescue equipment was relocated to Engine-3 and the extrication equipment from Engine-4 will be distributed between Engine-1 and Engine-5.
 Fire Station #5 was remodeled in 1986.
 Station #5 houses a two to three-person engine company.
 The E.O.D unit and the Haz-Mat trailer are positioned at Station #5.

 The Zephyr Crew currently operates out of a temporary facility at Logging Road Lane.
+Current plans call for the Zephyr crew to utilize station-4 as an operating facility for the 2011 season.
 The fire district is currently working to acquire land to build a permanent crew facility that would also have additional storage space for fire district reserve equipment/engines.